 Here is one thing I want you to know: I am better.
 Much better.
 The depression has lifted--maybe not forever, I've had it long enough to know that it stays around, often at a low level--but time has passed since I've felt the worst darkness.
 My first young adult novel was just published by Scholastic, and I'm having fun meeting young readers and introducing my long-time readers to YA.
 I still miss Maggie and Mae-Mae.
 Maisie is now 17, she's as feisty as ever, and she enjoys being with Emelina and Tim--especially Tim.

 Another thing I want you to know: if you feel depressed, it's real.
-It's not a decision you make--"Oh, I think I'll just stay in bed today because I can't seem to move and my limbs seem full of sand and my eyes keep leaking tears."
+It's not a decision you make--"Oh, I think I'll just stay in bed today because I can't seem to move and my limbs feel full of sand and my eyes keep leaking tears."
 It's an illness, like diabetes, and it affects people of all ages, from all walks of life.
 I hope you can get help, as I have.
-Help is out there--call a hotline, find a therapist, whatever it takes.
+It is out there--call a hotline, find a therapist, whatever it takes.
 I love my therapist so much--she knows me well and has helped me know myself.
 Please look do what it takes.
 I want you to get better, to be okay.
 To be better than okay.

 WHERE I’VE BEEN